Aqsunqur Mosque: Construction under Mamluks

-The mosque was built in 1347 on the orders of the emir ("prince") Shams ad-Din Aqsunqur during the reign of the Mamluk sultan, al-Muzaffar Hajji.
+The mosque was completed in 1347 on the orders of the emir Shams ad-Din Aqsunqur during the reign of the Mamluk sultan, al-Muzaffar Hajji.
 Aqsunqur was the son-in-law of former sultan an-Nasir Muhammad and one of the more prominent emirs of the latter's court.
 Aqsunqur's influence in the affairs of the sultanate grew during the reign of an-Nasir's successors following his death in 1340.

 Medieval Muslim historian al-Maqrizi noted Aqsunqur supervised the entire project and also participated in its actual construction.
 Being the former governor of Tripoli, he had the mosque built in a Syrian architectural style.
 It was built around the late sultan al-Ashraf Kujuk's mausoleum which had been constructed previously in 1341.
 The mausoleum's incorporation within the mosque accounts for the irregularity of the building's structure.
 Aqsunqur's grave is also located in the mosque complex along with those of his sons.

 By the 15th century the Aqsunqur Mosque was reportedly in poor shape due to the loss of waqf ("religious endowments") funds from Syria.
 In 1412 a şadirvan ("ablution fountain") was built in the center of the courtyard by the Mamluk emir Tughan.
 Because funding was low, the Aqsunqur Mosque was used only for Friday prayers and religious holidays.